mitre-attack/attack-workbench-taxii-server/docs/USAGE.md

 # TAXII 2.1 API User Guide

+> [!WARNING]
+> The TAXII server hosted at `https://attack-taxii.mitre.org` is rate limited to only accept 10 requests per 10 minute period.
+> If you find yourself needing to query ATT&CK's content more frequently, please consider downloading the STIX/JSON bundles
+> and parsing them directly.
+More information on this process can be found [here](https://github.com/mitre-attack/attack-stix-data/blob/master/USAGE.md)

 ## Introduction

 TAXII (Trusted Automated eXchange of Intelligence Information) is a protocol used to exchange cyber threat intelligence over HTTPS.
 TAXII 2.1 is the latest version of this protocol.